akmarzhan1/content-suggestion/README.md

 The link to the Heroku website: https://content-suggestion.herokuapp.com/

+The initial Figma prototype can be accessed here: https://www.figma.com/file/vrpi5Gtfw80gj8RYzmrxMT/CS162?node-id=8%3A162

 ## Run Virtual Environment

 Virtual environment is a key component in ensuring that the application is configured in the right environment